quiz254/rsp_tcp/README.md

 # rsp_tcp

 (c)2018 F4FHH Nicolas (f4fhh@ducor.fr).
 Licensed under the GNU GPL V3
+(c)2019 ON5HB Bas Heijermans, Forked and adjusted for websdr.org

 ## a rtl_tcp compatible IQ server for the RSP range of SDRPlay SDR